List of Friends and Joey characters: Janice Litman-Goralnik

 Following this, Janice becomes a running gag on the show, appearing in some form in one episode per season (two in season 8 when counting "The One Where Rachel Has a Baby" as two separate episodes) from season 4 onwards.
-When Janice returns to Chandler's life, having finally gotten divorced, Chandler finds her insufferable again, and pretends to move to Yemen to get away from her.
+When Janice returns to Chandler's life, having finally gotten divorced after her reconciliation fell through, Chandler finds her insufferable again, and pretends to move to Yemen to get away from her.
 In season five, Janice has a brief fling with Ross shortly after he has broken up with Emily, where he spends the entire date complaining about everything, causing her to find him insufferable and leave him, with the irony of the situation quickly dawning on him and persuading him to get his act together; she then implies to Joey that she will date him next.
 She later makes a voice cameo on a mix tape that Chandler plays for Monica, having passed it off as his own and not knowing Janice had made it for him.
 When Chandler and Monica become engaged, Janice re-enters their lives and, now mostly over Chandler, attempts to forcibly invite herself to the wedding; she only leaves when Monica states that Chandler still has feelings for her.
-When Ross and Rachel await the birth of their daughter Emma in season 8, Janice and her new, partially-deaf husband Stu are placed in the same labor room as Rachel; she gives birth to a son, Aaron, who she jokes will be Emma's future husband.
-She also strongly advises Rachel that Ross will not stay around to raise the baby if they are not married.
-In season 9, as Monica and Chandler make plans to have children, they go to a fertility clinic where Janice and Stu are coincidentally visiting; when Chandler worries about his sperm, she offers Chandler advice and support.
-In season 10, Janice comes close to buying a house next door to the one Monica and Chandler are buying; to get rid of her, Chandler once again pretends he still loves her, causing her to become fearful that they will end up ruining their marriages if she lives next door to him, so she decides not to buy the house after all.
+When Ross and Rachel await the birth of their daughter Emma in season 8, Janice and her new, partially-deaf husband Sid are placed in the same labor room as Rachel; she gives birth to a son, Aaron, who she jokes will be Emma's future husband.
+She also strongly advises Rachel that Ross will not stay around to raise the baby if they are not married, citing how her own ex-husband is largely estranged from their daughter.
+In season 9, as Monica and Chandler make plans to have children, they go to a fertility clinic where Janice and Sid are coincidentally visiting; when Chandler worries about his sperm, she offers Chandler advice and support.
+In season 10, Janice and her family come close to buying a house next door to the one Monica and Chandler are buying; to get rid of her, Chandler once again pretends he still loves her, causing her to become fearful that they will end up ruining their marriages if she lives next door to him, so she decides not to buy the house after all.
 She leaves, seemingly for good, but does kiss him one last time before she goes.